MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/how-to-create-service-price-adjustments.md

 # How to: Create Service Price Adjustments
 You can assign service price groups to service items in the **Service Order** window.
 The service pricing breakdown is inserted for the items.
 You can then automatically create service price adjustments for costs, spare parts, and resource hours for these service items.

- For more information, see [How to: Set Up Service Price Groups](../Service/how-to-set-up-service-price-groups.md) and [How to: Set Up Service Price Adjustment Groups](../Service/how-to-set-up-service-price-adjustment-groups.md).
+ For more information, see [How to: Set Up Service Price Groups](../FullExperience/how-to-set-up-service-price-adjustment-groups.md).

 ### To create a service price adjustment